newellp1/FoodTruck.Web/README.md

 ### Prerequisites

 - .NET SDK installed (version required by your project, e.g., .NET 7 or .NET 8).
-- SQL Server or LocalDB installed and reachable.
+- No additional database installation required (uses SQLite with file-based database).
-- Connection string set in `appsettings.json` under `ConnectionStrings:DefaultConnection`.
+- Database is automatically created on first run in the project directory.

 ## AI Use